 Harriet Tubman freed herself in 1849 using the Underground Railroad, making it to the north.
 The following year, she began making the arduous trek down south, first freeing her nieces.

 It's debated how many people Tubman freed, the number between 70 and 300.
 Tubman who had almost 2 dozen missions likely would not have remembered the exact numbers.
 However, Tubman said it was a voice inside her head making her daring rescue missions an obligation.

 Harriet Tubman never stopped saving Black people until they had adequate food, clothes, shelter and security.
-We honor Harriet Tubman by picking up the torch and continuing the legacy of liberation to light the way for others.
+We honor Harriet Tubman by picking up the torch and continuing the legacy of liberation to light the way for others on this Black farm.